comocheng/kineticmodelssite/README.md

 In order to update the models and migrate existing data to reflect the new schema, you will have to manually write a [data migration](https://docs.djangoproject.com/en/3.0/topics/migrations/#data-migrations).

+### Writing and Running Tests
+This project uses the built-in `unittest` module with the [Django testing framework](https://docs.djangoproject.com/en/3.0/topics/testing/).

+To run tests, run the shell scripts `test.sh` and `test-migrations.sh` in the docker container.

+There are a few different test classes to use when writing tests.
+When writing simple unit test cases with no backend dependencies (ie. models), use `django.test.SimpleTestCase`.
+When writing unit tests with backend dependencies, use `django.test.TestCase`.
+When writing tests for a specific migration or series of migrations, use `django_test_migrations.contrib.unittest_case.MigratorTestCase`.

+> **_IMPORTANT:_** All test files should be in the `/tests/` directory and should be prefixed with `test_` and subsequently snake-cased.
+Additionally, all unit tests should be suffixed with `unit` and all migration tests should be suffixed with `mig`.
+If you do not do this, the test shell scripts will not run properly and your tests with fail in CI!

 ### Version Control Strategy
 1. Create a feature branch from `master`
 2. When finished, rebase the feature branch to the tip of `master`